farazdurrani/spring-boot-autoconfigure-consumer/README.md

 - It  watches the behavior when --score.filePath is passed and when it is not passed.

-- Custom implementation of Score Interface (inside starter project) can be provided to override default logic for calculation scores.
+- Custom implementation of Score Interface (inside starter project) can be provided to override default logic for calculating scores.